 Health Alert: conveys the highest level of importance; warrants immediate action or attention.

 Health Advisory: provides important information for a specific incident or situation; may not require immediate action.

 Health Update: provides updated information regarding an incident or situation; unlikely to require immediate action.

-This information is current as of July 17, 2019 but may be modified in the future.
+This information is current as of July 10, 2020 but may be modified in the future.
+We will continue to post updated information regarding the most common questions about this subject.